SITE PARTNER:

 George Clayton Park Wynnum

-From here there's a slight grassy promontary with a war memorial, which marks the border of Wynnum and Manly and from there the last bay leads around to Manly's Little Bayside Park, jetty and Marina.
+From here, there's a slight grassy promontory with a war memorial, which marks the border of Wynnum and Manly and from there, the last bay leads around to Manly's Little Bayside Park, jetty and Marina.

-Here, you'll find overwater cafe/bar Tide on the Jetty and, further on in East Coast Marina, Cafe La Mer overlooking the yachts and the water, both of them a top spot for a bite to eat and a coffee.
+Here, you'll find overwater restaurant/bar/cafe Manly Boathouse and, further on in East Coast Marina, Cafe La Mer overlooking the yachts and the water, both of them a top spot for a bite to eat and a coffee.

 Manly-Lota - Walkers and cyclists not down to their reserve tank of energy can continue a short distance past the marina along the roadside to Lota, which has a sleepy fisherman’s village charm partly due to the tiny fibro sea cottages that permeate the few streets, dwarfed by fig trees and half overgrown with bougainvillea.

-Lota’s grassy seafront reserve is overlooked by the sole fish’n’chip shop Barts Place and has an extra couple of kilometres return of pathway and some conceptual sculptures on its highest place, Fig Tree Pt.
+Lota’s grassy seafront reserve is overlooked by the sole shop Lota Takeaway and has an extra couple of kilometres return of pathway and some conceptual sculptures on its highest place, Fig Tree Pt.

 Good to know - Most of the paths on the Wynnum-Manly foreshore is split for pedestrians and cyclists.